 What does riding or being with horses mean to you?

 I believe that horses and riding are really what keeps me sane and without them I wouldn’t be the same person.

 You have enjoyed incredible success in the field of para-dressage.
 Which achievement are you most proud of?

 I would definitely be most proud of my recent freestyle performance with Zidane at Boneo in January.
 He was absolutely on fire and we scored a massive 79%.
 A clear PB for me.

 Tell us about the horse you are competing on to gain selection for Rio.

-Zidane is a 13yo Danish Warmblood gelding that was imported from Denmark roughly two years ago.
-He is the most cuddly and quirky of horses but so consistent with his work, I always feel so safe on him.
+Zidane is a 13 year old Danish Warmblood gelding that was imported from Denmark roughly two years ago.
+He is the most cuddly and quirky of horses but so consistent with his work, and I always feel so safe on him.